nodegit/nodegit/README.md

 ### v0.1: ###
     * Some useful methods implemented
     * Some unit tests
+    * Some documented source code
     * Useable build/code quality check tools
     * NodeJS application that can be configured/built/installed via source and NPM
     * An API that can be easily extended with convenience methods in JS
     * An API that offers a familiar clean syntax that will make adoption and use much more likely
+    * Open for public testing

 ### v0.2: ###
     * More methods implemented